If you’re not Crazy in Love, don’t @ me, bro ;)

 I’m all about top-notch tunes, the best sound system, and smooth transitions from classics to today's hits

 Everyone will remember 3 things about your wedding: the dress, the food, and the music.
-Music is the power and energy that music brings to the party.
-You don’t want a corny DJ who tells dad jokes and plays the Chicken Dance.
-You want a professional DJ who can read the room and has the talent to fill the dance floor.
+Music is the power and energy of the party.
+My clients don’t want a corny DJ who tells dad jokes and plays the Chicken Dance.
+My clients want a professional DJ who can read the room and has the talent to fill the dance floor.
 An eclectic mix of top 40, 80’s motown, 90’s hip-hop, a sprinkle of early 2000’s pop, EDM, oldies, and everything in between.

 From classics to contemporary, I pack the dance floor!

 About DJ CoolHand

 Growing up in Oakland during the hyphy movement, Luke started DJing on vinyl as a hip-hop DJ.
 He speaks fondly of the days of digging for E-40 and Nelly vinyl at Amoeba Records in Berkeley and the local radio station 106 KMEL.
 His first paid gig was a family friend’s wedding, and the fact he had both the young people on the dance floor and the old folks rockin’ in their wheelchairs is how he got his first business started.
 Luke moved to New Orleans to study music at Loyola University New Orleans and held DJ residencies at venues all over The Big Easy, including “the #1 college bar in the nation," The Boot (according to USA Today and Complex).

 I’m known for spinning hip-hop and house music, but I can mix so much more!